jeremyferg/nba-salaries-prediction-model/README.md

 ## Repo Layout

-- `0_data_cleaning_scripts` --> folder containing the R scripts used to clean raw data and create the dataset of interest, `nba_seasons.rds`

-- `1_eda_scripts` --> folder containing the R scripts used to perform exploratory data analysis on our main dataset

 - `data` --> folder containing used datasets

 - `memos` --> folder containing progress reports for this project